eXascaleInfolab/timesvd_vc/Readme.md

 cd timesvd_vc/
 ```

-### Description of the "src" directory
+### Description of the "timesvd_vc" package

-The source code contains the following python files:
+The "timesvd_vc" package contains the following python files:
  - run.py (file for running the experiments)
  - timeSVDpp.py (the implementation of timeSVD++ model)
  - TVBPR.py (the implementation of TVBPR model)